What is Psoriasis and What Can You do About It?

 Skin rashes are very common, sometimes you get an allergic reaction to the food you eat or something in the environment can also trigger a skin rash.
 But, when that skin rash doesn’t go away and you have psoriasis, it can be bothersome.
 Unfortunately, you are not alone because 125 million people around the world have psoriasis too.

-The build up of these skin cells is called plaques and they can range in size.
+The build-up of these skin cells is called plaques and they can range in size.
 Most of the time, they appear on the knees, elbows, scalp, hands, feet and even lower back.
 Many times, this skin condition can be hereditary and experts believe psoriasis occurs when the immune system overreacts, which causes inflammation and flaking of the skin.
-Psoriasis is not contagious, so you can’t catch is from someone.
+Psoriasis is not contagious, so you can’t catch it from someone.